 On any given day, I’ll get a text from a friend or a family member asking, “Where should I eat?”

-Like the rest of Miami-Dade County, this lux Miami-adjacent city is developing some of the most exciting, interesting cuisine in the country.
+If you’re in Coconut Grove, I’ve got some thoughts.
+The Grove is no longer flush with franchises and run-of-the-mill restaurants.
+Like the rest of Miami-Dade County, this Miami neighborhood is developing some of the most exciting, interesting cuisine in the country.

 This is a list of my favorite spots in the Grove, places where I actually eat, my go-tos for an average Tuesday when I don’t have the time to cook for my daughters or when I want to treat myself midweek.
 Among them are unadorned comfort classics to menus meant for special nights out.

 If you’re venturing into other neighborhoods, check out my full list, ‘Here’s how to eat like a local in (almost) every neighborhood in Miami’.